yandex-cloud/docs/en/billing/quickstart/index.md

     1. Open the {{ yandex-cloud }} [management console]({{ link-console-main }}).

-    1. Log in to your Google account, that is used in {{ yandex-cloud }}.
+    1. Log in to your Google account that you use for authorization in {{ yandex-cloud }}.

     1. {% include [move-to-billing-step](../_includes/move-to-billing-step.md) %}

     1. On the **Accounts** page, click **Create account** button.

-    1. Specify the name of the billing account that will be displayed in the list of billing accounts.
+    1. Enter the name of the billing account.
+The name is displayed in the list of your billing accounts and helps you select the one you need.

-    1. To add a new payer:
+    1. To add a payer:

-        * Select **Individual**.
+        * Select the payer type: **Individual**.
         * Enter your first and last name.
         * Enter your Teudat zehut and post address.

-    1. Link the card.
+    1. Link your bank card.

        {% include [payment-card-types](../../_includes/billing/payment-card-types.md) %}